oversys/PyPass/README.md

 # PyPass
 A simple Python Password Manager to allow you to securely save your usernames & passwords and interact with them.
 Features encryption with a 1-time key generation system.
+(Python3 and Pip3 are required).

 # Instructions
+_Assuming you have downloaded and unzipped the folder._

+  * (Required) Install cryptography library:
+      ### Windows:
+          Run this in the command prompt: `pip install cryptography`
+      ### Linux:
-  * (Required) Run `pip install cryptography` (Windows) or `pip3 install cryptography` (Linux) in your terminal
+          Run this in the terminal: `pip3 install cryptography`
-  * (Optional) If you wish to have "copy to clipboard" features then run `pip install pyperclip` (Windows) or `pip3 install pyperclip` (Linux) in your terminal
+  * (Optional) Install pyperclip library for "copy to clipboard features":
+      ### Windows:
+          Run this in the command prompt: `pip install pyperclip`
+      ### Linux:
+          Run this in the terminal: `pip3 install pyperclip`
+  * Open the `PyPass.py` file:
+      ### Windows:
+          Double click the `PyPass.py` file.
+      ### Linux:
-  * Open the `PyPass.py` file.
-Windows: Double Click.
-Linux: Open the terminal in the PyPass folder and run `python3 PyPass.py`
+          Run this in the terminal (In the PyPass directory): `python3 PyPass.py`
   * On first time use, a `database.json` file will be generated along with a `key.key` file.
 DO NOT LOSE ANY OF THOSE FILES.
   * Make sure to hide the `key.key` file somewhere secure, you will be prompted to browse for the file and open it when you open the program.

-## Build 1 - 13 August 2020
+## Version 1.0 - 13 August 2020
   * Basic features released

-## Build 2 - 15 August 2020
+## Version 1.1 - 15 August 2020
   * Added new security features:
     - Passwords are hidden when adding new accounts
     - Passwords are encrypted and only get decrypted when searching for an individual account or deleting an account
-  * Database files from Build 1 will not work on Build 2+
+  * Database files from Version 1.0 will not work on Version 1.1+

- ## Build 3 - 16 August 2020
+ ## Version 2.0 - 16 August 2020
   * Program re-written (credits to hankhank10 - https://github.com/hankhank10/PyPass)
   * Fixed a major security flaw
   * Removed the `atexit` library